Luciano Pavarotti: Humanitarianism

 Pavarotti annually hosted the Pavarotti & Friends charity concerts in his home town of Modena Italy, joining with singers from all parts of the music industry, including B.B.
 King, Andrea Bocelli, Zucchero, Jon Bon Jovi, Bryan Adams, Bono, James Brown, Mariah Carey, Eric Clapton, Dolores O'Riordan, Sheryl Crow, Céline Dion, Anastacia, Elton John, Deep Purple, Meat Loaf, Queen, George Michael, Tracy Chapman, the Spice Girls, Sting and Barry White to raise money for several UN causes.
 Concerts were held for War Child, and victims of war and civil unrest in Bosnia, Guatemala, Kosovo and Iraq.
 After the war in Bosnia, he financed and established the Pavarotti Music Centre in the southern city of Mostar to offer Bosnia's artists the opportunity to develop their skills.
-For these contributions, the city of Sarajevo named him an honorary citizen in 2006.
+For these contributions, the city of Sarajevo named him an honorary citizen in February 2006.

-He performed at benefit concerts to raise money for victims of tragedies such as the Spitak earthquake that killed 25,000 people in northern Armenia in December 1988, and sang Gounod's Ave Maria with legendary French pop music star and ethnic Armenian Charles Aznavour.
+In May 1990, he performed at a benefit concert at the Bolshoi Theater in Moscow to raise funds for rebuilding after the 1988 Armenian earthquake.
+At the performance, he sang Gounod's Ave Maria with legendary French pop music star and ethnic Armenian Charles Aznavour.

-He was a close friend of Diana, Princess of Wales.
+Pavarotti was a close friend of Diana, Princess of Wales.
 They raised money for the elimination of land mines worldwide.

 In 1998, he was appointed the United Nations Messenger of Peace, using his fame to raise awareness of UN issues, including the Millennium Development Goals, HIV/AIDS, child rights, urban slums and poverty.

-In 1999, Pavarotti performed a charity benefit concert in Beirut, to mark Lebanon's re-emergence on the world stage after a brutal 15-year civil war.
-The largest concert held in Beirut since the end of the war, it was attended by 20,000 people who travelled from countries as distant as Saudi Arabia and Bulgaria.
-In 1999 he also hosted a charity benefit concert to build a school in Guatemala, for Guatemalan civil war orphans.
+In June 1999, Pavarotti performed a charity benefit concert at Camille Chamoun Sports City Stadium in Beirut.
+The largest concert held in Beirut since the end of the Lebanese Civil War, it was attended by 20,000 people from all over the Persian Gulf.

+In 1999, he also hosted a charity benefit concert to build a school in Guatemala, for Guatemalan civil war orphans.
 It was named after him Centro Educativo Pavarotti.
-Now the foundation of Nobel prize winner Rigoberta Menchú Tum is running the school.
+Now the foundation of Nobel Prize winner Rigoberta Menchú Tum is running the school.